The stability of thin-shell wormholes with a phantom-like equation of state: Abstract

 \section{Abstract}

-This paper discusses the stability to linearized radial perturbations of spherically symmetric thin-shell wormholes with a ``phantom-like" equation of state for the exotic matter at the throat: $\mathcal{P}= \omega\sigma$, $\omega<0$, where $\sigma$ is the energy-density of the shell and $\mathcal{P}$ the lateral pressure.
+This paper discusses the stability to linearized radial perturbations of spherically symmetric thin-shell wormholes with a ``phantom-like" equation of state for the exotic matter at the throat: $\mathcal{P}= \omega\sigma$, $\omega<0$, where $\sigma$ is the energy-density of the shell and $\mathcal{P}$ the surface pressure.
 This equation is analogous to the generalized Chaplygin-gas equation of state used by E.F.
 Eiroa.
-The analysis, which differs from Eiroa's in its basic approach, is carried out for wormholes constructed from the following spacetimes: Schwarzschild, de Sitter and anti de Sitter, Reissner-Nordstr\"{o}m, and regular charged black-hole spacetimes, followed by black holes in dilaton and generalized dilaton-axion gravity. \\ \phantom{a}\\ PAC numbers: 04.20.Jb, 04.20.Gz
+The analysis, which differs from Eiroa's in its basic approach, is carried out for wormholes constructed from the following spacetimes: Schwarzschild, de Sitter and anti de Sitter, Reissner-Nordstr\"{o}m, and regular charged black-hole spacetimes, as well as from black holes in dilaton and generalized dilaton-axion gravity. \\ \phantom{a}\\ PAC numbers: 04.20.Jb, 04.20.Gz